11 Tips to Hold Your Employees Accountable (2021)

 Accountability for employees means managing workload according to team objectives, meeting assigned deadlines, achieving targets, delivering on commitments, and taking responsibility and ownerships for any errors.

 An accountable workforce is made up of high-performing employees who prioritize their day-to-day initiatives to align with overall business objectives.
-In an accountable work culture, mistakes and failures are acknowledged and embraced, contributing to learning and growth.
+In an accountable work culture, mistakes and failures are acknowledged and embraced, contributing to learning and development.

 11 Tips on How to Hold Employees Accountable in 2021